 A Product Manager is a professional in charge of evaluating market dynamics, determining product features or functions, and managing product development.
 A Product Manager and the product management process are responsible for optimizing an organization’s impact and benefits.

-Learn about the roles and responsibilities of a Business System Analyst in our blog at guide to Business Systems Analyst.
+Learn about the roles and responsibilities of a Business System Analyst in our blog on Business Systems Analyst.

 Business Analyst vs Product Manager